-Lori Goldstein, Assistant Director, Camp Isidore Alterman
+Lori Goldstein, Associate Director, Camp Isidore Alterman

 Growing up, Lori was very active in Young Judaea and BBYO and attended Augusta JCC day camps and Camp Judaea during the summer.
 Lori received her undergraduate degree with a double major in Literature & Communications and Judaic Studies from The American Jewish University.
 While in college, Lori studied in Israel at Ben-Gurion University and traveled throughout the country.
-After graduation, Lori worked for Young Judaea in Atlanta while also staffing multiple Birthright trips and working towards her Master’s Degree.
+After graduation, Lori worked for Young Judaea in Atlanta while also staffing multiple Birthright trips and working towards her Master's Degree.
 She served as the Assistant Director for Camp Judaea.
-Lori’s camping and leadership experience led her to the MJCCA where she worked as the Teen Program Director before transitioning to the Assistant Director of Camp Isidore Alterman.
+Lori's camping and leadership experience led her to the MJCCA where she worked as the Teen Program Director before transitioning to the Associate Director of Camp Isidore Alterman.
 Lori is very passionate about informal, experiential Jewish education and camping.

 Ryan Pollard, Director, Sports Camps

 Originally from England, Ryan graduated from Sheffield Hallam University with a B.A. in History.
 He played soccer with a professional club for 18 months before playing semi-professionally for several clubs.
-Ryan has coached soccer across the U.K and U.S for 15 years, working with semi-professional adult players to young children.
+Ryan has coached soccer across the U.K and U.S for 19 years, working with semi-professional adult players to young children.
 He is a licensed F.A.
 (Football Association of England) coach.
 He also served as an assistant coach on the East Midlands Regional team for the National Football League for the Learning Disabled (in the U.K.).
 Ryan came to the MJCCA from Challenger Sports, the largest soccer camp company in North America, where he was the South East Regional Director overseeing more than 100 camps per year and working with more than 4,000 young players.
 At the MJCCA, Ryan has overhauled sports camps and youth sports leagues to provide the best possible camp and sports experience for our participants.
-Ryan has a son, Rhys, and in his spare time enjoys playing & watching soccer (naturally!!), and most sports, including, cycling, triathlon, rugby, cricket.
+Ryan has a son, Rhys, and in his spare time enjoys playing & watching soccer (naturally!!), and most sports, including, cycling, triathlon, rugby, and cricket.

 Stephanie McCormick, Assistant Director, Sports Camps

 Growing up Stephanie was very involved in sports and recreation, playing softball, basketball, and tennis.
 Her ongoing involvement in youth sports, lead her to her first job in athletics.
-During Stephanie’s first year of high school she began working for the Roswell Parks Department as an Assistant Tennis Coach.
+During Stephanie's first year of high school she began working for the Roswell Parks Department as an Assistant Tennis Coach.
 Stephanie continued to work for the City of Roswell for 11 years, during this time Stephanie took on many roles including Gymnastics Coach, preschool teacher and director for two award winning summer camps.
 Stephanie not only worked for the City of Roswell but was also an ongoing volunteer, coaching several youth league sports and helping organize and run large events put on by the City of Roswell.
-Stephanie’s involvement and hard work helped to grow and expand all of the programs she was involved in.
+Stephanie's involvement and hard work helped to grow and expand all of the programs she was involved in.
 Stephanie is still involved in sports now and enjoys playing softball, mountain biking and hiking.
-Stephanie is looking forward to her position at the JCC and hopes that she can help grow and promote the youth sports and camps at the JCC.

 Erin Lesure, Director, Dance Camp